Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Cantilever Bridges.md

 **Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

 **Mitigation**: Demonstrator to monitor building, anticipate collapse, and get children to stand back.
+Demonstrator should prevent children from building excessively tall towers.

-Call a first aider in the case of an injury.
+Call a first aider in the event of injury.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4